 I mean, when you're only competing against one other place, that's not so hard, but it's a great place to meet like-minded people, knock back some 50 cent drinks, and request some classic rock tracks.

 The owner never smiles but has one of the most significant record collections I've ever seen.
 Read a little about him here.

 Phnom Penh is host to hundreds of eateries and drinking establishments; these are just a few of the regular places that shape the area for me.

 There are a couple of western-style clubs in the center of Phnom Penh, as well as lots of cool spots for live music, art, and the like.

-Entry fees required after certain times.
-Understand that this isn't Europe or South America, the Cambodian girls there are generally ‘working' and expect remuneration the morning after.
+Entry fees are required after certain times.
+Understand that this isn't Europe or South America.
+The Cambodian girls there are generally ‘working' and expect remuneration the morning after.

 Renowned for being gay-friendly, Heart and Blue Chilli (on Street 178) are excellent choices for the LGBT crowd.